CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  Does not affect Ringwraiths.

 #### Aiglos
  Would not get the bonus for Doors of Night when used in company vs. company combat.

 #### Akhorahil
  Card Erratum: Change "...gives -1 penalty to one..." to "...modifies any one character's body by -1 for the rest of the turn.

  See also Rulings by Term, Nazgul.

 #### Alatar
  Card Erratum: Change "he must tap and make a corruption check immediately following the attack." to "he must make a corruption check immediately following the attack, and, if untapped, he must tap."

  Alatar can force someone to draw 0 cards when he moves.

  When Alatar uses his special ability he must face a strike.
 Alatar overrides all other effects pertaining to the assigning of strikes.

  Alatar must teleport and declare he is facing a strike before any other strikes are assigned.

  Allies Alatar controls are discarded when he teleports.

 #### Align Palantir
  Card Erratum: Add "May not be duplicated on a given Palantir."

  Align Palantir can be stored.

 #### Ancient Stair
  Replacing the site card is considered movement, without a movement/hazard phase.

 #### Anduin River
 The "otherwise" on this card should be read as "alternatively."

 #### Angmar Arises
 May not be used to play creatures keyed to double Shadow-lands.

 #### Arkenstone
  Card Erratum (minion version): Change "and all cards he controls" to "and all non-follower cards he controls.' \[Effective 7/13/96]

 #### Army of the Dead
  Card Erratum: Add "May not be influenced by an opponent."

 #### Ash Mountains
  The "otherwise" on this card should be read as "alternatively."

 #### A Short Rest
  This card only allows the extra card draw for moving companies that actually have a site path.
-It cannot be used with Under-deeps movement, or special movement cards like
+It cannot be used with Under-deeps movement, or special movement cards like Belegaer.
-Belegaer.

 #### Assassin
  Card Erratum: Gives 2 MP, not 1.
  If an attack from Assassin is given more than one strike, each additional strike becomes an excess strike (-1 prowess modification) against the attacked character.
-An Assassincan never assign strikes to more than one character.
+An Assassin can never assign strikes to more than one character.

  You may decide to cancel one of the attacks after facing another attack.

  As a special case, you may cancel the first attack of an Assassin by tapping a character, after strikes are assigned.

 #### A Strident Spawn